En Español (Spanish Version)

 The Society of Obstetricians and Gynaecologists of Canada

 PMS and PMDD.
-Mass General Hospital Center for Women's Health website.
+MGH Center for Women's Health website.
 Available at:

 Premenstrual syndrome.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated January 9, 2015.
 Accessed October 8, 2015.